leosperry/ha-kafka-net/README.md

 * Provide a means to call Home Assistant RESTful services
 * Enable all automation code to be fully unit testable

 This project is still in an alpha state.
-No nuget pakage is yet created.
-More features are forthcoming.
+Nuget package can be found [here](https://www.nuget.org/packages/HaKafkaNet/).

 ## Why ha-kafka-net ?
 * Kafka allows you to replay events.
 Therefore, when your application starts, it can quickly load the states of all your Home Assistant entities.